kizunanocoin/docs/docs/node-implementation/contributing.md

 To build the GUI, set the `NANO_GUI` flag in cmake.
 The desktop wallet uses Qt5, but without the MOC compiler.
 Hence, you cannot use the signals and slots mechanism.

-The majority of the Qt wallet code resides in the `qt` subproject, while the QApplication startup code resides in `nano_wallet`.
+The majority of the Qt wallet code resides in the `qt` subproject, while the QApplication startup code resides in `kizunano_wallet`.

 **Using CMake**